enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/c++/Makefile.md

 ## Phony Target

 - it is a [recipe](#rules) that will be executed when you make an explicit request
-- In some case the recipe for a target may not create a file, phony target is used to avoid a conflict with a file name
+- In some cases the recipe for a target create a file, phony target is used to avoid a conflict with a file name

 declare a target to be phony by making it [prerequisite](#rules) of the special target `.PHONY`